 The Public library in San Miguel de Allende has an extensive collection of books that refer to the Codices from Mexico.
 Today I had time to look into the shelves where I found a book in Spanish.

-The title "El 'Codice Florentino' y la 'Historia General' de Sahagun.
+"El 'Codice Florentino' y la 'Historia General' de Sahagun.
 First edition was ISBN 968-805-127-6 1,000 copies, Second printing ISBN 968-805-516-6, corrected and augmented.

 Author Jose Luis Martinez makes a detailed study of the manuscript which is not on public display at this time; It is not certain where it is now.
 The last reported sighting was in 1896.
 This is stated in a footnote on P. 4; however a facsimile was obtained, by scholars in US, from unrevealed sources and a copy was donated to 'Archivo de la Nation' of Mexico.
 A complicated history of presumed copies seems to terminate in the translations based by Charles E. Dibble and Arthur J. O. Andersonon the facsimile .
 That translation is in a set of expensive volumes.
 I have only Volume 6 in my personal library.
 I have not found any reference there to Toltec.
 Martinez continues studying various versions for 157 pages where I found no reference to Toltec.